Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Phase Retrieval Based on RKLD the WF Framework

 \subsection{Gradient Truncation with RKLD}

-Residual-based truncation schemes are natural for the general class of bowl-shaped functions, which are conventional in inference and defined directly as norms of residuals.
-The residual term then immediately relates to the influence of a sampling vectors in updating the estimates, whereas the truncation criteria on residuals is directly related to applying pruning on the weights that appear in the synthesis of the gradient at each iteration.
+Residual-based truncation schemes are natural for the general class of bowl-shaped loss functions because these functions are defined directly in terms of the residual norms.
+The residual term, $(y_m - |\a_m^*\z|^2)$ also appears as the weights of the sampling vector, $\a_m$ in the synthesis of the gradient.
+Since the total gradient is the summation of these weighted sampling vectors, the sampling vectors with large weights dominate the direction of the update.
+These large weights may appear due to the outliers in the measurements or model mismatch.
+Hence, it is important to control the weights the sampling vectors via truncation mechanisms.

-Equivalently, the objective of truncation is to control the impact of certain directions in updating the estimates, where certain directions are potentially biased via the outliers that contaminate the measurements.
-With RKLD, the residual is not the argument of the loss function, hence the residual-based truncation does not equivalently translate to controlling weights of sampling vectors within the gradient update.
-To address this fundamental mismatch to the residual-based truncation schemes, we take inspiration from the Poisson-loss implementation of TWF \cite{chen2017solving}, which directly controls the impact of sampling vectors within generated estimates.
-Unlike the gradient of Poisson-loss, the measurement mismatch in RKLD is not over the residual term, instead it appears under a non-linear {logarithmic} processing in the gradient expression.
-This corresponds to truncation schemes using \emph{a residual of logarithms}, i.e., $\left(\log \left(y_m\right)-\log\left(|\a_m^* \z_k|^2\right)\right)$, to control the weights that are featured within the gradient computation.
+For $\ell_2$ and Poisson loss functions, the residual truncation immediately translates to the truncation of the weights.
+However, for RKLD, the residual is not the weights of the sampling vectors in the gradient.
+Instead, the weights are the residual of logarithms, $\left[\log\left(|\a_m^* \z|^2\right)- \log \left(y_m\right)\right]$.
+Hence, the residual-based truncation does not equivalently translate to controlling the weights of sampling vectors within the gradient of RKLD.
+To address this fundamental difference between the RKLD and the other loss functions, we take inspiration from \cite{chen2017solving}, and introduce a gradient-based truncation scheme which uses the median of $\left[\log\left(y_m\right)- \log \left(|\a_m^* \z|^2\right)\right]$ as the truncation criteria.
 Thus, for the gradient truncation, we develop the following one-sided truncation scheme:

 where,